 - 1. Explore the difference between Triparty and Third Party segregation to figure out the better fit for your firm. - 2.
-Conduct a frank appraisal of your internal capacity to manage the collateral process or whether you need to outsource management to a third party. - 3.
+Conduct a frank appraisal of your internal capacity to manage the collateral process or whether you need to outsource management to a collateral administrator. - 3.
 Be cognizant that some "low-touch" margin solution providers actually involve more direct participation on your part than you might expect. - 4.
 Use electronic collateral schedules to minimize the potential for paper-based mistakes and to enable you to see your entire pledged margin book. - 5.
 Post-trade you'll have to monitor IM and adjust the amount of margin posted on a mark-to-market basis, in addition to filing reports to regulators.
-Consider partnering with a collateral administrator that can provide these services.
+Consider partnering with a collateral administrator that can provide these services. - 6.
+Determine the most efficient method of collateral instructions delivery to your custodian (SWIFT, Portal, MarginConnect).